MitchelPaulin/PopulationSimulator/README.md

 * qdarkstlye (optional)
 * pip (optional, makes installing python packages easier)

-You can get everything you need to run the program by executing

-`install-dependencies.sh`

 # To Run
 Ensure all dependencies are installed then simply run